Journal of the Institution of Locomotive Engineers

 Smithy practices of an Argentine locomotive repair shop.
 8-61.
 Disc.: 61-79.
 52 illus./diagrs.

-September Quarterly Meeting of the 1930 Session was held at the Gorton Workshops, Perez, on Friday, the 19th day of September, 1930, Mr. W.P.
+September Quarterly Meeting of the 1930 Session was held at the Gorton Workshops, Perez, on Friday 19 September, 1930, Mr. W.P.
 Deakin presiding.

 The subject was treated mainly from the practical side, giving methods and practices adopted at the smithy of which the author was in charge at Perez.